 If you have nowhere else to turn, one of the cheapest ways to move locally is to use your own vehicle.
 You’d be surprised how many moving boxes you can squeeze into a car with open seats, floors, and a trunk.

-- You’ll still need to pay for moving supplies and the gas you’ll use driving to your new home.
-If you need to take multiple trips, you may end up paying to fill the gas tank.
+You’ll still need to pay for moving supplies and the gas you’ll use driving to your new home.
+If you need to take multiple trips, you may end up paying more than expected.

-- This moving option works best for small moves.
+This moving option works best for small moves.
+It’s also ideal for people who need a specific moving date.
 If you have large furniture, you’ll need to spend extra money or ask a friend with a truck to move them.

 Follow up on the cheapest ways to move with these useful posts: